 You can also build network through LinkedIn or other social media.
 Follow companies, groups or people that interest you.
 Show engagement and dare to share your knowledge, and get noticed!
 Read more in Tips for Job seekers.

 Do you want to make contact with former NTNU students?
-As a member of NTNU Alumni, you can benefit from their experiences.
+As a NTNU Alumni member, you can benefit from their experiences.
 You can apply for the opportunity to shadow one alumni at work for a day.
 Job Shadowing is a unique opportunity to see how your future workday might look.

 Counselling at NTNU